midhunhk/c19-counter-app/Readme.md

 ## Learnings
  - Integration with web API
  - Improve lib-aeapps
- - Latest ViewModel and LiveData imolementation
+ - Latest ViewModel and LiveData implementation
  - Room database
  - Android bundle archival mode
  - Create custom full screen dialog fragments
  - Custom toolbar interactions
+ - Swipe to Pull Refresh (Surprisingly easy to implement)

 ## Not available on the Play Store
 This app is not available on the Google Play Store.
 Please find the signed apk from the releases page.